Domestic violence is usually about one person’s desire to control their partner, even if they are not aware of this themselves.

-Physical abuse is the most recognisable form of abuse.
+The most recognisable form of abuse.
 It can range from a slap or a shove to a black eye, cut lip, broken bone.
 In the most extreme cases it can result in death.
 Don’t underestimate what is happening to you.
 Over time, the violence usually gets worse.

-Sexual Abuse - your partner should not use force or threats to make you have sex.
+Your partner should not use force or threats to make you have sex.
 They should not make you perform sexual acts with which you are uncomfortable.

-Emotional Abuse can include mental torture, blackmail, threats to disown you or kill your children.
+Can include mental torture, blackmail, threats to disown you or kill your children.
 It can also be controlling – meaning you are not allowed out of the home on your own, or to make contact with your family or friends or to have access to money or obtain a job of your choice

-Financial Abuse may include your partner taking your money; stopping you from working; placing all bills and debts in your name; or monitoring how you spend money and other financial resources.
+This may include your partner taking your money; stopping you from working; placing all bills and debts in your name; or monitoring how you spend money and other financial resources.

-Psychological Abuse - leaving a violent partner may not end the abuse and it may get worse.
+Leaving a violent partner may not end the abuse and it may get worse.
 Most stalkers are ex-partners.
 If your ex-partner is harassing you or others, this should be taken seriously.

 Domestic violence is not the victim's fault.
 You are not to blame and you are not alone.
 There are many others in your situation and help is available.